 Typically all the soaps are made from palm oil or other fatty acid sources.
 If a cleanser mentions sodium palmitate in the ingredients list, it is sourced from palm oil.
 So, what is not good about the soaps containing oil?

-While it is not like you directly apply the oil to your eyelash extensions, the soap having sodium palmitate can weaken the lash glue.
-Therefore, you may want to consider it before using dove soap to clean your lashes because it is made from palm oil.
+While it is not like you directly apply the oil to your eyelash extensions, sodium palmitate soap can weaken the lash glue.
+Therefore, you may consider it before using Dove soap to clean your lashes because it is made from palm oil.

 Secondly, while the Dove brand claims to be working with different firms to ensure the long-term sustainability of palm trees and the environment, they still have a little share in cutting these trees.

 Finally, while Dove soap is ideal for sensitive skin, it is not specifically developed to clean eyelash extensions.
-Thus, you would need to opt for safer options, like Stacy Lash Shampoo, formulated solely for eyelashes and extensions.
+Thus, you must opt for safer options, like Stacy Lash Shampoo, formulated solely for eyelashes and extensions.

 Is Cetaphil Better Than Dove Soap For Eyelash Extensions?